 “This of course is helpful insofar as this tendency keeps you from forgetting the goal and helps you return to it.
 But it can also distract you from other things you may want to focus on,” he said.

 These tasks are actually “goals on a person’s to-do list”, according to Arie Kruglanski, professor of psychology at the University of Maryland.
 Indeed, these tasks are goals that we actually have to reach and they can continue to interfere in our minds over long periods of time.
-However, this does not mean that we are condemned to remember forever each and every one of our uncompleted goals.
+However, this does not mean that we are condemned to remember forever every one of our uncompleted goals.
 “Goals are dynamic things, and they can be overridden by other goals,” said Professor Kruglanski.

 This is one of the Zeigarnik effect’s limits.
 “The Zeigarnik effect is restricted to goals that are currently active and disappears when those goals become overshadowed by other goals,” said Professor Kruglanski.
 So if different goals become activated in a particular situation—when we are facing “emergencies” of various sorts at work, for instance—they will override previous uncompleted tasks.